 Despite thorough preparation, the risks involved in revision hip replacement surgery are increased several fold from the level of risk of a primary hip replacement.
 The surgery is more difficult and time consuming, the soft tissues, nerves and blood vessels more difficult to mobilize and protect and the prostheses are more complex to implant properly into the supporting bone.
-The soft tissues become more difficult to stretch and the pain of revision surgery can be an obstacle to full mobilization of the joint.
+The soft tissues become more difficult to stretch and the pain of revision hip replacement surgery can be an obstacle to full mobilization of the joint.
 Notably, it is important that patients realize that the revised hip frequently never reaches the same level of function as did the first hip replacement.
 Complications and chronic pain are far more common with revision hip replacement surgery than it is with primary hip replacement.

 The approach into the hip is usually through the same incision used to put in the primary hip replacement.
 Often times the incision must be extended in one direction or the other to expose the hip joint adequately.
 Dense scar tissue is always found surrounding the old hip prosthesis and much time and care is devoted to the removal of as much of this deep scar tissue as is needed to allow the hip joint to be positioned in such a way as to allow access to the implants to be removed.
 There are several clever techniques that each experienced surgeon knows to gain maximum exposure while disrupting as little of the supporting bone, muscles and ligaments as possible.